 Mission and Vision

-To deliver quality specialist services for older persons on a person centred basis.
+To deliver quality specialist services for older people, with a very high standard of clinical care, within a social care model and on a person centred basis.

-To be a leading provider of high quality person-centered services for older people within a compliant and enabling environment.
+To be a leading provider of high quality, person centred services for older people within a compliant, enabling and empowered environment.

 Leopardstown Park Hospital Celebrates its Centenary 1917 - 2017